-This MEMORANDUM OF UNDERSTANDING U.S. DEPARTMENT OF HOUSING AND URBAN DEVELOPMENT EMERGENCY HOUSING VOUCHERS ("MOU") is entered into this 20___th day of July, 2021 ("Effective Date") by and between the HOUSING AUTHORITY OF THE CITY OF OAKLAND, CALIFORNIA, a public body corporate and politic ("Oakland Housing Authority"), the HOUSING AUTHORITY OF THE CITY OF ALAMEDA, a public body corporate and politic ("Alameda City Housing Authority"), the HOUSING AUTHORITY OF THE CITY OF BERKELEY ("Berkeley Housing Authority"), and the HOUSING AUTHORITY OF THE COUNTY OF ALAMEDA, a public body corporate and politic ("Housing Authority of the County of Alameda"), collectively referred to herein as "Housing Authority"), the Oakland, Berkeley, Alameda County Continuum of Care (CA-502) (defined below) ("County CoC"), and the County of Alameda ("COUNTY") on behalf of its Alameda County Health Care Services Agency ("HCSA") for the purpose of establishing a partnership to administer the Emergency Housing Vouchers ("EHV") pursuant to U.S. Department of Housing and Urban Development Notice PIH 2021-15 (HA), issued May 5, 2021.
+This MEMORANDUM OF UNDERSTANDING U.S. DEPARTMENT OF HOUSING AND URBAN DEVELOPMENT EMERGENCY HOUSING VOUCHERS ("MOU") is entered into this \20\\th day of July, 2021 ("Effective Date") by and between the HOUSING AUTHORITY OF THE CITY OF OAKLAND, CALIFORNIA, a public body corporate and politic ("Oakland Housing Authority"), the HOUSING AUTHORITY OF THE CITY OF ALAMEDA, a public body corporate and politic ("Alameda City Housing Authority"), the HOUSING AUTHORITY OF THE CITY OF BERKELEY ("Berkeley Housing Authority"), and the HOUSING AUTHORITY OF THE COUNTY OF ALAMEDA, a public body corporate and politic ("Housing Authority OF THE COUNTY OF ALAMEDA, a public body corporate and politic ("Housing Authority OF THE COUNTY OF ALAMEDA, a public body corporate and politic ("Housing Authority of the County of Alameda"), collectively referred to herein as "Housing Authority"), the Oakland, Berkeley, Alameda County Continuum of Care (CA-502) (defined below) ("County CoC"), and the County of Alameda ("COUNTY") on behalf of its Alameda County Health Care Services Agency ("HCSA") for the purpose of establishing a partnership to administer the Emergency Housing Vouchers ("EHV") pursuant to U.S. Department of Housing and Urban Development Notice PIH 2021-15 (HA), issued May 5, 2021.
 Each Housing Authority and the County CoC, and COUNTY will be referred to herein individually as a "Party" and collectively as "Parties."